brooke-lampe/Finance/README.md

 # One Basket Finance
 This project was developed in fulfillment of the requirements of the Computer Science II course.
-It provides financial management functionalities for the fictious One Basket Finance corporation.
+It provides financial management functionalities for the fictitious One Basket Finance corporation.

 ### Getting Started
 ##### As a user...